 Practicum is an applied learning opportunity that allows students to develop their knowledge and skills while receiving one-on-one instruction and support.
 A practicum experience generally falls into one of two categories.

-(1) An instructional experience where a student works closely with a faculty member to help deliver some portion of a course.
-The emphasis here must on helping student learning.
+(1) An instructional experience helping to deliver some portion of a course with a focus on student learning.

-(2) A production experience where a student develops specific applied skills through the production of communication or media project.
+(2) A production experience to develop specific applied skills through the completion of a project.

-First, find a faculty member with whom you would like to work.
-Discuss a potential instructional or production project.
+First, find a faculty member to work with on a potential instructional or production project.

 Second, complete the university FERPA training.

-Third, download the form below and complete it with your supervising faculty member.
+Third, download the practicum application below and complete it with your supervising faculty member.

-Fourth, submit the completed and signed form to the Department of Communication’s main office: Communication Building room#111.
+Fourth, submit the completed and signed form to the main office: Communication Building room#111.